Exploring Solutions for Missing Teeth

 to schedule an initial consultation & exam.

 Your consultation will include an examination of everything from your teeth, gums and soft tissues to the shape and condition of your bite.
 Generally, we want to see how your whole mouth looks and functions.
-Before we plan your treatment we want to know everything about the health and aesthetic of your smile, and, most importantly, what you want to achieve so we can help you get there.
+Before we plan your treatment we want to know everything about the health and aesthetic of your smile, and most importantly, what you want to achieve so we can help you get there.

 Frequently Asked Questions

-Dental bridges restore the appearance and functionality of your smile, improve chewing and speaking abilities, prevent neighbouring teeth from shifting, and maintain the structure of your face.
+Dental bridges restore the appearance and functionality of your smile, improve chewing and speaking abilities, prevent neighbouring teeth from shifting, and help maintain the structure of your face.

 Dental bridges are custom-made to match the color, size, and shape of your natural teeth, making them virtually indistinguishable from your surrounding teeth.